Skip to main content

 #

-The sanctions escalation tells a clear story.
+[High confidence] The sanctions escalation tells a clear story.
 In 2023, Mata v.
 Avianca produced a $5,000 fine.
 More recently, the Sixth Circuit imposed $30,000 in sanctions for fabricated citations.
 An Oregon court levied $110,000 — the largest single AI Hallucination penalty on record.
 Nebraska ordered an indefinite license suspension.
 Courts are now stacking remedies: Rule 11 sanctions, contempt findings, and bar referrals from a single incident.

 The trajectory — warnings, fines, suspensions — has one destination left.
 A full disbarment will likely involve a repeat offender or an attorney who attempted to conceal the AI’s role, as in the Nebraska case where the lawyer initially denied using AI before admitting it was a “grave error of judgment.”
 The Fifth Circuit has already signaled that using enterprise legal AI tools doesn’t mitigate sanctions: an attorney sanctioned $2,500 had used vLex and CoCounsel.